 HIST 339 Middle Ages

-Europe from fall of Roman Empire to Renaissance in 14th century.
-Emphasizes major institutions, culture, and intellectual history of Middle Ages.
+Europe from the fall of the Roman Empire to the Renaissance in the 14th century.
+Emphasizes the major institutions, culture, and intellectual history of Middle Ages.
 (Also listed as Religion 339.)

 HIST 340 Renaissance and Reformation